Bariba

 - Parental Engagement

-- Parents are actively involved in their children's education, often supplementing formal schooling with traditional teachings and moral guidance.
+- Parents are highly involved in their children's education, often participating in school activities and community learning.

 - Family And Social Structure

-- The Bariba have a patriarchal social structure, with extended families living together.
-Elders hold significant authority and are responsible for decision-making.
+- The Bariba have a patriarchal family system, with extended families living together.
+Social structures are hierarchical and community-oriented.

 - Discipline And Behavior